By Ben Everson

 Destroy America by gossiping about your pastor, splitting churches, and sowing discord.

 A man in a lifeboat panicked during a storm.
-He didn’t like how the captain was yelling orders.
-So, in his frustration, he cut the rope connecting the lifeboat to the rescue ship just to make a point.
+He didn't like how the captain was shouting orders, so in his frustration he cut the rope tying his boat to the rescue ship, just to make a point.

-That’s what we do when we tear down our leaders.
+That's what we do when we tear down our leaders.
 When we gossip about pastors, sow division, and split over style instead of Scripture.
-Satan doesn’t need to destroy the Church if we’re willing to do it for him.
-Division is demolition, and we’ve got the tools in our hands.
+Satan doesn't need to destroy the Church if we'll do it for him.
+Division is demolition, and we've got the tools in our hands.

 5. Forget to Pray

-Destroy America by trying to fix everything except the one thing that matters.
+Destroy America by fixing everything except the one thing that matters.

-A guy showed up on a work site with a brand-new cordless drill.
+A man showed up to a job site with a brand-new cordless drill.
 It looked great.
-But when he tried to use it, nothing happened.
+But when he squeezed the trigger, nothing happened.
 The battery was dead.
-He lined up the screws, pressed down, looked busy. . . but without power, nothing happened.
+He lined up the screws, pressed down, looked busy.
+Without power, nothing happened.

-We’re holding the right tools: Scripture, tradition, truth; but we’ve unplugged the power.
-Without prayer, it’s just noise.
-Just movement.
+We're holding the right tools: Scripture, tradition, truth.
+But we've unplugged the power.
+Without prayer it's just noise.
+Just motion.
 Just effort with no effect.
-We don’t need more strategies; we need power from above.
+We don't need more strategies.
+We need power from above.

 The Fire That Wouldn't Spread

-During World War II, villagers in Europe tried to light a massive bonfire to signal Allied planes.
-They built it high, soaked it in fuel, waited for the right moment.
-When the time came, they struck the match, but it barely burned.
+During World War II, villagers built a signal fire to guide Allied planes.
+They stacked it high and soaked it in fuel.
+When the moment came, they struck the match, and it barely burned.
 Wet wood.
 No kindling.
 No air.
 The fire never took.

 The planes flew overhead, and kept flying.